aurabindo/muco/README.md

 # About

-Music COpier is a lame tool for synchronising audio files across portable mass storage devices that may be plugged into different music playback systems like car stereo, bluetooth speaker, etc.
+MUsic COpier is a lame tool for synchronising audio files across portable mass storage devices that may be plugged into different music playback systems like car stereo, bluetooth speaker, etc.

 # Why?